AustinKelsay/jscraft-4-kids/README.md

 - **Hover over a door**: The door will highlight in green when you're close enough
 - **Click the door**: Enter the house and explore the furnished interior
 - **Inside features**: Living room with couch and TV, dining area with table and chairs, bedroom with bed
-- **Interior building**: When inside, use the selector at the bottom to place furniture and pets
+- **Interior building**: When inside, use numbers 1-7 to select furniture and pets, Q/E to rotate before placing
 - **Interior pets**: Cats and dogs that roam around inside houses
 - **Exit**: Click the interior door (also highlights green) to return outside to the same location